neElysium/server-simulation/README.md

 # server-simulation

-This is code uses "cryptography" module for simulation of client-server connection.
+This code uses "cryptography" module for simulation of client-server connection in python programming language.